JonasRSV/Friday/mm/docs/pipelines/labeling.md

 ## Phonemes

-This pipelines adds labels using a word to phoneme dictionary
+This pipelines adds labels using a word to phoneme dictionary - this pipeline will also print 'longest_audio_sequence' and 'longest_phoneme_sequence', remembering these values is useful for the training pipeline

 ```bash
 PHONEME_DICTIONARY_PATH=${FRIDAY_DATA?}/librispeech/word_phoneme_lexicon.txt